Workflows & Actions

 handler.

-Workflow bodies don't take injected dependencies - they don't run on a worker, they ran once at compile time.
+Workflow bodies don't take injected dependencies - they never run on a worker.
+The body is parsed once at registration and never executed.
 If a workflow needs a database handle, it asks for it via an action.

 How the line gets enforced